babel/website/docs/advanced/transformers/index.md

  - /docs/usage/transformers/
 ---

-A transformer is a module with a specific goal that is ran against your code to transform it.
+A transformer is a module with a specific goal that is run against your code to transform it.
 For example, the `es6.arrowFunctions` transformer has the very specific goal of transforming [ES6 Arrow Functions](https://babeljs.io/docs/learn-es2015/#arrows) to the equivalent ES3.
 This allows transformers to be completely unaware of the other transformations happening so that you can easily chain them together.